• Skip to primary navigation

 What consistency should banana bread batter be?

-Banana bread batter should be thick but still pourable—somewhere between a traditional cake batter and a muffin batter.
+The consistency of banana bread batter should be thick and pourable.
 It shouldn’t be runny like pancake batter, but it also shouldn’t be so thick that you have to press it into the pan.
-When you lift your spatula, the batter should flow off slowly, not in a thin stream.
-If it looks too dry or thick, your flour measurement might be off—double-check that you’re using the right amount.
-And don’t worry if it’s a little lumpy from the mashed bananas—that’s totally normal!
+It should slowly flow off a spatula.

 How long is chocolate chip banana bread good for?